-Eating breakfast is the best way to start the day, for children and adults alike.
-To encourage your kids to fuel up before school, sit down and eat with them.
-The act of eating breakfast together models that breakfast is important.
+Eating a healthy breakfast is the best way to start the day for children and adults.
+To encourage your kids to eat a good breakfast before school, sit down and eat with them.
+Eating breakfast together models that breakfast is important for everyone.

-If a rushed morning routine keeps you from sitting down for breakfast, set aside 10 to 15 extra minutes to eat.
+If a rushed morning routine keeps you from sitting down for a healthy breakfast, set aside 10 to 15 extra minutes to eat.
 Wake up just a little bit earlier if needed.

-A balanced breakfast doesn't have to be an elaborate hot meal.
-A bowl of whole-grain cereal (skip the sugary ones, aim for less than 10 grams of sugar per serving) + low-fat milk + a piece of fruit is a quick and nutritious breakfast.
+A balanced, healthy breakfast doesn't have to be an elaborate hot meal.
+A bowl of whole-grain cereal (skip the sugary ones, aim for less than 10 grams of sugar per serving) with low-fat milk and a piece of fruit is a quick and nutritious breakfast.

-Inadequate nutrition early in the day can cause kids to be more easily distracted in class and leads to them feeling overly hungry after school and the rest of the evening.
+Eating satisfying and nutritious lunches is important to keep your child at their best in school.
+Not getting enough calories early in the day can cause kids to feel sluggish and easily distracted.
+This leads to feeling overly hungry after school and into the evening.

-If you notice your children seem to be excessively hungry after school, ask them about how they're eating at school.
-Packing a lunch for those who don’t care for the food the school offers is a great way to ensure they get enough to eat of the kinds of healthy foods they like.
+If you notice your children seem excessively hungry after school, ask them how they're eating at school.
+Pack a healthy lunch if your child doesn't care for the school's food choices.
+It's a great way to ensure they get to eat enough of the healthy foods they like.

-If your child rides the bus, or you have a long drive home from school, it might be a good idea to send the snack in their backpack or have it in the car.
+Finally, consider sending a snack to school with your child that they can eat on the bus or on the drive home.
 Having healthy snacks like fruits and vegetables available, instead of less nutritious foods like chips and cookies, keeps kids from eating too many empty calories.

 Looking for easy meal ideas to keep your family healthy?
 Download 10 Easy and Healthy Weeknight Suppers to receive dietitian-recommended recipes your kids will love.

 Children's Health is here to help as your child prepares for a new year at school.
 See more tips and advice for making this school year a healthy and happy one.